 To the east of Candon on the Rock Island line, lots were being sold at the new town of Irving.
 Note that J. A. H. Hosack was the auctioneer for both Candon and Irving.
 Clip is from the December 9, 1903 Telegram.

 Because the timing of the financial panic of 1873 was such that Dallas got the railroad that year but Fort Worth, just thirty miles away, had to wait another three years, the rivalry between Fort Worth and Dallas naturally extended to railroads.
-Soon after the Rock Island began running between the two cities in 1903, the Telegram on December 28 disputed the math used by the Dallas Morning News to determine how many daily passenger trains each city had.
+Soon after the Rock Island began running between the two cities in 1903, the Telegram on December 28 disputed the math that the Dallas Morning News used to determine how many daily passenger trains each city had.
 By the Telegram’s math, Fort Worth had more daily passenger trains than any other city in Texas.
 Put that in your firebox and smoke it, Big D!

 This 1913 county map shows the new railroad towns of Hurst and Tarrant (previously “Candon”) on the Rock Island line to Dallas.
 The map also shows the several other railroads serving Fort Worth.
 With nine years yet to live, B. B. Paddock had seen his 1873 tarantula map prediction come true.
 Along the railroads notice the names of towns or stations that are no more: Tarrant, Oak Grove, Brambleton, Hodge, Tremble, Mosell, Bethel, Bisbee, Britton, Plover, Primrose, Bransford, Smithfield.
 (Some of these towns and stations live on in the names of roads, such as Bisbee Road in Forest Hill, Smithfield Road in North Richland Hills, Webb-Britton Road in Arlington, Bransford Road in Colleyville, and Winscott-Plover and Crowley-Plover roads in south Tarrant County.)
 Northwest of town the map also labels the “new reservoir” of Lake Worth.
 (Map from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)